This post may contain affiliate links which won’t change your price but will share some commission.

 If you’re seriously considering trying a keto diet, you need to know if you fall into one of these eight categories of people who should not try going keto.

-1. People with a history of an eating disorder should not go keto
+1. People with a history of an eating disorder

 If you have a history of an eating disorder then you might not want to embark on a ketogenic diet.
 Why?
 Well, it can be restrictive and some people can become a little too obsessed with macronutrient ratios.